alberted115/PacmanAgentBuilder/README.md

 The cornerstone of agent development, this class contains all the necessary information that the agent will need to play the game:

 - `getPacmanPosition()`: Returns Pac-Man's current position.
-- `getPacmanTarget()`: Returns the Node that Pac-Man is currently moving towards.
+- `getPacmanTarget()`: Returns the position of the node that Pac-Man is currently moving towards.

+- `getNodeList()`: Returns a list of all nodes in the current level.
+- `getNodeFromVector()`: Returns the node at the provided vector.
+If no node is found, None is returned.
+- `getNodeNeighborList()`: Returns a list of the provided node's neighbors.

 - `getPelletPositions()`: Returns a list of all non-eaten pellets' position.
 - `getPowerPelletPositions()`: Returns a list of all non-eaten power-pellets' position.

 - `getGhostModes()`: Returns a list of all ghosts' modes.
 - `getGhostCommonMode()`: Returns the mode that most ghosts are in (CHASE, SCATTER, etc.).
 - `getGhosts()`: Returns a list of the ghost objects.